Highly sensitive people can be more vulnerable to anxiety and depression

 ~ ~ ~

-See more articles and resources on the excellent HSP Health site.
+See more articles and resources on the excellent Sensitive Evolution site [former HSP Health].

 Note – In this post I refer to “mood challenges” as opposed to “mood disorder” because, for one reason, creativity coach Eric Maisel notes “When we call something a ‘mental disease’ or a ‘mental disorder’ we imply a great deal about its origins, its treatment, its intractability, and its locus of control.
 The mental health industry has its reasons for calling life’s challenges ‘disorders’ but we have few good reasons to collude with them.”